Broaden your soup and stew offerings with this rich, tasty, easy lamb stew.

 Grilled leg of lamb is one of my favorites!

-I never ate lamb growing up, and always had a negative impression of it.
+Personally, I didn’t eat lamb growing up.
+As such, I always had a negative impression of it.

-It wasn’t until I was an adult when I had a properly cooked leg of lamb at some extended family event that I tried it and quickly came to like and appreciate its flavor.
+It wasn’t until adulthood when I had a properly cooked leg of lamb at an extended family event that I quickly came to like and appreciate its flavor.

 Doesn’t that sound delicious?